Demand for Blockchain Developers Continues to Expand

 Not everyone tasked with hiring a blockchain developer knows what they’re getting into.
-Before we get into blockchain interview questions, let’s start with a short introduction to the technology.
-Feel free to skip the next section if you’re already acquainted with blockchain basics.
+Before we get into interview questions, let’s start with a short introduction to the technology.
+Feel free to skip the next section if you know the basics.

 When Did Blockchain Start?